Top

 MANIPUR

 Manipur was once regarded as one of the princely states of the British Empire.
 The state shares an international border with Myanmar.
 During the 1930’s Manipur was being cut off from the Indian region.
 The Britishers wanted Manipur to be part of Myanmar.
 But, after many negotiations, on the 11th of August 1947, Maharaja Budhachandra signed an Instrument of Accession and hence, Manipur became a permanent part of India.
-Manipur is home to the Meitei tribe that occupies the majority of the state.
+Manipur is home to the Meitei tribe which occupies the majority of the state.
 Apart from them, the Naga and Kuki-Zo tribe are also found.
 Manipur is rich in its flora.
 The state’s economy and the people of Manipur are hugely depended on the cultivation of a varied variety of plantations.
 Surrounded by the Naga hills in the north, the Mizo and Chin hills in the south, the Manipur hills in the west and the green valleys (Rice Bowl of Manipur) hold a prestigious spot in the eyes as rice is the staple food of Manipur.

 Adding vividness and richness to the state are tall teak, pine, oak and uningthou trees, waterfalls, lakes, and streams in abundance.
 Manipur is also famous for the farming of tea, coffee, orange and cardamom.
 The official language of Manipur is Meiteilon or Manipuri.